Introduction to a proposed book

 various sizes at various regions in that unimaginable expanse of what used to be

 nothingness.
-(The virtual aspects may have combined to become organized as hosts
+(The virtual aspects may have combined to become organized as legions

 of beings possessed of intelligence.)